Dolby Atmos vs DTS:X: 5 Must-Know Facts

 - DTS:X’s audio system is open source, while Dolby Atmos’s is proprietary.
 That means the former is free for developers and technicians to use, while the latter is not.

-It’s easy to assume all home theater systems as the same.
+It’s easy to assume all home theater systems are the same.
 After all, there are different ways to wire sound around a room.
 Sure, there are 5.1 and 7.1 surround sound systems, but beyond the number of speakers, what kind of difference does a brand name truly make in the grand scheme of things?
 Well, as it turns out, the brand name can make all the difference.
 Take Dolby Atmos vs DTS:X, for example.

 While both are trusted names in the world of home theater setups, Dolby Atmos and DTS:X are two very distinct brands with two very distinct approaches to surround sound.
 In order to highlight these differences and determine which brand name is better, it’s worth making a full comparison between the two.
 After that, it’s a good idea to compare Dolby Atmos vs DTS:X side-by-side.